John Waldron (politician)

-John Waldron is an American politician and educator who has served as the Chair of The Oklahoma Democratic Party since 2025 and as a member of the Oklahoma House of Representatives from the 77th district since 2018.
+John Waldron is an American politician and educator who has served as a member of the Oklahoma House of Representatives from the 77th district since 2018.
+He also served as the chair of the Oklahoma Democratic Party from June to December 2025.

 Early life and education

 Waldron was born in Bernardsville, New Jersey, as the eighth of nine children.
 He attended the University of Virginia from 1986 to 1990, graduating with his Bachelor of Arts degree in international relations.
 In 1991 he started his master's degree in international relations at George Washington University while working at the School Without Walls in Washington, D.C.
 He completed his master's in 1995.

 Teaching career

 Waldron began his teaching career at the School Without Walls in Washington, D.C. in 1991 and would work there until 1999.

 In 1999, he moved to Tulsa and started working as a social studies teacher at Booker T. Washington High School.
 From 2011 to 2013 he was also the president of the United Nations Association.